Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 ### General Research Expectations

-In the Smith-Vidaurre Lab, we engage in research that relies on captive animal experiments and animal care, wet lab work, and computational approaches to collect, process, and analyze data.
+In the Smith-Vidaurre (BIRDS) Lab, we engage in research that relies on captive animal experiments and animal care, wet lab work, and computational approaches to collect, process, and analyze data.
 I expect all lab members to fully engage in learning the approaches and methods necessary to conduct research in the lab, ranging from caring for captive songbirds on campus, to assembling and deploying electronics technology for data collection, to learning basic molecular biology protocols as well as basic programming and data analysis skills.

 #### Computing Skills